-I’m a Marie Curie Research Fellow at the University of Edinburgh, School of Philosophy,
+I’m a Research Fellow and a Teaching Assistant at the University of Edinburgh, School of Philosophy,

 For more details: